petr-bulusek/elevator-system/README.md

 Example:
 `es = ElevatorSystem(4, -2, 10)`

-elevators get ids 0, ... , number of elevators - 1
+Elevators get ids 0, ... , number of elevators - 1

-public interface:
+## Public interface:

 * **def hard_set(self, elevator_id: int, current_floor: int, target_floor=None):**
   - for testing, for setting elevators to their init positions, you can also set target and elevator will move there